I left my luggage at the airport

 While on transit we at times choose to leave our luggage for a while so that we can collect it later.

 Can I leave mu luggage at the airport?

 Such places are known as storage facilities.
 This is where Left Travel Bags are temporarily kept.
 In this post, I intend to explain more about Left Travel Bags.

-The Difference Between Left Luggage And Lost Travel Bags
+Left Luggage & Lost Travel Bags – What’s the difference?

 Left luggage and lost travel bags are terms people often get confused with and mistakenly take ‘Left Luggage’ to mean ‘Lost Luggage.’

 Yet there is a difference between Left Luggage and Lost Luggage.
 Left Luggage simply refers to luggage that is left for storage.
 It can be your Travel Backpack or Suitcase that you leave at a special and secure place.

 You can leave it at a railway station or at the airport.
 Then, you return at a later stage to collect your travel luggage item.

 In the UK, for example, storage facilities are available to passengers travelling by rail, air and road.
 Travellers are free to leave behind their heavy travel luggage that will be weighing them down.
 They leave it insecure and manned storage facilities that are located at airports and rail stations across the country.

 Travellers incur a storage charge.
 These upkeep costs vary with places depending on how long the luggage has been kept.
 The range of costs can be anything from £5.00, with a special discount for those with more than 1 item.